 - If you have to ask "does my butt look big in this"?
 It probably does.

 - You will usually only get a speeding ticket when you're trying not to get a speeding ticket.

 - Waterproof mascara is evil.
 It should not take an exorcism to get it off.

-- Why should we tip more for an expensive meal?
-Did my waiter/waitress have to personally catch/skin and harvest my food?
+- Why should we tip more for an expensive meal at a fancy?
+Did my waiter/waitress have to personally catch, skin, and harvest my food?
 Did they work harder to serve me than my less expensive meal at Applebees?
 It just doesn't seem fair to me.

-- The public restroom stall you choose will always be the one without toilet paper or be unflushed.
-And who named it "restroom" anyways?
-That's the last place I'd choose to "rest"!
+- The public restroom stall you choose will always be the one without toilet paper.
+And who named it a "restroom" anyways?
+That's the last place I'd choose to rest!

-- You will run out of gas when the needle is higher than the last time you "pushed it to the wire" and made it.
+- You will run out of gas when the gauge is higher than the last time you "pushed it to the wire" and made it.